victorneo/victorneo.github.com/_posts/2014-05-20-PyCon-APAC-Afterthoughts.md

 012, you would belong to the 0 ~ 400 queue.
 This was a particularly interesting scheme because I have no idea how the distribution of phone numbers looked like.
-By 9am, I noticed that there were still a number of attendees who were still in their respective queues waiting to get their tote bag and name tag.
+By 9am, I noticed that there were still a number of attendees who were in their respective queues waiting to get their tote bag and name tag.
 I suppose that coming on time is never a good idea when attending a (huge) conference.